Catherinefzq/p8105_fp_ds100/p8105_fp_ds100_Report.md

 ![](p8105_fp_ds100_Report_files/figure-markdown_github/BRFSS_IM_year_gender-1.png)

-Although female have higher depression prevalence, their suicide rate is much lower than that of male.
+Although female have higher depression prevalence, their suicide rate is much lower than that of the male.
 Could this give a hint that women are more endurable to depression?
-We do some researches and find out that women are more likely than men to report suicidal ideation and attempts and to be hospitalized for suicide attempts whereas male tend to choose more lethal method to commit suicide than female (Vijayakumar,2015).
+We do some researches and find out that women are more likely than men to report suicidal ideation and attempts and to be hospitalized for suicide attempts whereas male tends to choose more lethal methods to commit suicide than female (Vijayakumar,2015).

 Regression Model Analysis
 -------------------------